syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/message/icons.md

 # Icons

-The Message has an option to customize the appearance with icons.
-This section explains about the custom and close icon of the message.
+This section explains how to show or hide the close icon and add the custom severity icon to the message.

 ## Close icon

-The Message can be rendered with and without the close icon.
-The close icon is used to hide the message.
-If the user want to hide the messages after reading it, it can be achieved through these close icon.
+The message can be rendered with or without the close icon.
+The close icon is used to hide the message, either by manually clicking the close icon or through keyboard interaction.

-To show the close icon in the message, set the `showCloseIcon` property to `true` to make it visible.
+By default, the close icon is not rendered in the message.
+To show the close icon, set the `showCloseIcon` property to `true`.

+In the following example, the messages are rendered with the close icon.

 The following example demonstrates the message with close icon.